design-patterns-in-ruby/design-patterns-in-ruby/README.md

 GoF: Let the class of the singleton object manage the creation and access to its sole instance.

-The Ruby standard library includes a [Singleton module](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/singleton/rdoc/Singleton.html) module.
+The Ruby standard library includes a [Singleton module](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/singleton/rdoc/Singleton.html).

 The `singleton module` is thorough, it overrides multiple methods to prevent multiple instances of the singleton class.
 It also uses lazy instantiation, creating the instance only once the `instance` method is called.